greg-raven/Uncommon-Sense/_posts/2014-10-28-no-change-no-hope.md

 ---
-title: 'No change, no hope.'
+title: "No change, no hope."
 layout: post
 categories:
 - race